Exactly solvable models for 2+1D topological phases derived from crossed modules of semisimple Hopf algebras: Hopf-algebraic higher Kitaev model: Commuting-projector Hamiltonian model for oriented surfaces with cell decomposition from a crossed module of semisimple Hopf algebras

+\end{lemma} \begin{proof} This follows from the fact that $\Delta^{(n+k-1)}: H \to H^{\otimes (n+k)} $ is an algebra map, and the fact that the antipode is an anti-homomorphism of algebras. \end{proof}

-Owing to the fact that a semisimple Hopf algebra $H$ comes with a distinguished idempotent, the Haar integral $\ell \in H$, see Proposition \ref{prop:haar-integral}, we can define the following projectors, that is idempotent endomorphisms, on $\mathcal{H}_L$, which will enter the definition of the Hamiltonian of the exactly solvable model.
-This is completely analogous to the construction of the Kitaev model for a semisimple Hopf algebra \cite{buerschaper-et-al, Kitaev}.
+Owing to the fact that a semisimple Hopf algebra $H$ comes with a distinguished idempotent, the Haar integral $\ell \in H$, as reviewed in Subsection \ref{Sec:semi}, we can define the following projectors on $\mathcal{H}_L$, which will enter the definition of the Hamiltonian of the exactly solvable model.